-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Makes little or no questions in the questions in the many of the reasonable effort to completely and in the answer the questions appropriate order. completely and/or completely and/or posed in the assignment. not in the not in the make some appropriate order. appropriate order. reasonable effort to do so.
-Demonstrated Response Response Response Response Response demonstrates a Understanding demonstrates a demonstrates an very poor understanding of the Assignment understanding of the of the subject matter and has come to an understanding of the exercise and comes to a conclusion. exercise.The the exercise but presented by the appropriate conclusion exercise and the student has justified to a conclusion. shows a high level of confusion on the assignment.
-Conclusion and enunciated an part of the student. and enunciated an appropriate appropriately The student's conclusion. conclusion, if any, is Conclusion. of the essay. not supported by the rest of the essay.
-Documentation/ Student has cited at Student has cited Student has cited Student has not cited any Legal research (note: one excellent source poor or legal authorities or has For assignments, or two or more • • • P. cited authorities that are sources should be good sources but irrelevant. those obtained • • 0 student has cited failed to establish through legal one excellent source. the relevance of the research; for exam Sources are 0 sources that he or essays, legal well cited and well integrated well in the she has cited. integrated. assignment. class or the courseware is sufficient.)
-Organization , 0 Essay is well , Essay is poorly Student's essay is in chaos. organized.The essay level of organization, There is no reasonable can clearly is coherent, though very difficult to attempt to organize the , essay coherently. , Different did not components of the should be.
-Essay may essay are broken up go back and forth separate thoughts 9 appropriately. and did not made in the essay. properly organize Separate paragraphs paragraphs. the essay. are used for separate ideas.
-Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at critical Analysis thinking and analysis. thinking or analysis.
-The analysis.The student , • student's points make no was able to apply the , , sense. cited law to the facts well supported. arguments are JC113C. of the given case in a 30000.000. , , weak and clear and convincing exceptionally unconvincing. manner. convincing.
-I
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the assignment. not in the not in the make some appropriate order. reasonable effort to do so.
+Demonstrates Response Response Response Response Response demonstrates a Understanding demonstrates a demonstrates an demonstrates some demonstrates some very poor understanding of the Assignment thorough understanding of the understanding of the understanding of of the subject matter and has come to an understanding of the exercise and comes exercise.The the exercise but presented by the appropriate to a conclusion. assignment. conclusion student has justified student comes to of confusion on the and enunciated an may not be part of the student. appropriate appropriately The student's conclusion. conclusion, if any, is not supported by the rest of the essay.
+Documentation/ Student has cited Student has not cited any Legal research (note: one excellent source poor or legal authorities or has For assignments, inappropriate cited authorities that are sources should be 0 authorities or has irrelevant. those obtained failed to establish through legal one excellent source.
+0 the relevance of the research; for exam Sources are sources that he or essays, legal integrated well in the of integrating them. she has cited. principles learned in integrated. assignment. class or the courseware is sufficient.)
+Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in chaos.
+Organization , . level of organization, There is no reasonable 0 attempt to organize the essay coherently.
+Different / did not should be.
+Essay may separate thoughts appropriately. and did not made in the essay. , • properly organize Separate paragraphs the essay. are used for separate ideas.
+Critical Thinking and Shows excellent Shows good critical Shows adequate Shows minimal Shows no effort at critical Analysis thinking and analysis. critical thinking and critical thinking and thinking or analysis.
+The analysis.The analysis.The student's points make no was able to apply the student's sense. well supported. arguments are of the given case in a weak and clear and convincing exceptionally unconvincing. manner. convincing.